selwynpolit/d9book/book/state.md

 ## Overview

 The State API, TempStore API, and UserData are all storage mechanisms in Drupal.
-There is some overlap in their capabilities however they can be used for different purposes.
+There is some overlap in their capabilities, however, they can be used for different purposes.
 Here is a brief explanation of each:

 **State API:** This provides a global way to store key-value pairs of data that need to persist between page loads or can be shared across different parts of the website.
 It is an implementation of the key-value store service in Drupal core.
 The State AI is used to persist data such as cron key, last cron run, system last check for updates, installation time and whether the system is in maintenance mode.
 It is like configuration data except it can\'t be exported (and imported) and stored in source code, thereby making it a little more secure.
 Typically, configuration settings are exportable values used in modules, features, or installation profiles e.g. front page path.

 **UserData:** This allows you to store user-specific data (in key-value pairs) in a similar manner as the State API.
 Because the data is specific to each user, it is useful for custom user preferences or other user-specific information.

 **TempStore:** This is also an implementation of the key-value store service in Drupal core.
-It is however, an auto expiring version.
+It is, however, an auto-expiring version.
 It was developed to track the changes made in the Views U/I and Layout builder.

 It provides a way to store user-specific data (also key-value pairs) that may be needed for a short period of time but does not need to be permanently stored.
 For example, it can be used to store data that is being edited in a form, allowing users to continue working on the form even if they navigate away from the page before saving the changes.
 It is also ideal for storing data such as the contents of a shopping cart.
-I've used tempstore to quickly access a list of nodes that need to be voted on by each voter.
+I've used TempStore to quickly access a list of nodes that need to be voted on by each voter.
 This means they don't need to run a complex set of queries more than once.

 ::: tip Note
 Similarly to TempStore, you can also use the Drupal cache system to load complicated data really quickly.
 I use this for storing arrays of nodes and data for a complicated voting application to improve scalability and performance.
 I hope to write a bit more about this in the future.